agjell/sol-tutorials/staking-on-solana.md

 solana-keygen new -o ~/staker-wallet-keypair.json
 ```

 I save the password and seed phrase somewhere securely.
-Then I airdrop 1 SOL into it, that I will stake on a validator later:
+Then I airdrop 1 SOL into it (only possible on devnet and testnet), that I will stake on a validator later:
 ```bash
 solana airdrop 1 ~/staker-wallet-keypair.json
 ```